Information presented from the 2023 - 2024 Academic Catalog.

 - PHIL 232 - Modern Philosophy (offered in spring semester),

-- at least three courses numbered 300 or higher, of which at least one must be a Junior/Senior Seminar (Philosophy 431/2).
-Only one semester of Senior Research (Philosophy 451/452) may count as a 300 level course, and Directed Study (Philosophy 361/362) may only count as a 300 level course with the consent of the Department.
+- at least three courses numbered 300 or higher, of which at least one must be a PHIL 431 - Seminar in Philosophy (Junior/Senior Seminar) (offered in spring semester).
+Only one semester of PHIL 451 - Senior Research/PHIL 452 - Senior Research) may count as a 300 or higher level course, and Directed Study (PHIL 361 - Directed Study/PHIL 362 - Directed Study) may only count as a 300-level course with the consent of the Department.
 No more than three courses numbered below 200 may count toward the major.